Augmentations are Sheaves: The augmentation category of a Legendrian link

 is defined to be the map $m_k :\thinspace C_{k,k+1}^\vee \otimes \cdots \otimes C_{12}^{\vee} \to C_{1,k+1}^\vee$ given by the diagonal augmentation $\epsilon = (\epsilon_1,\ldots,\epsilon_{k+1})$ on the $(k+1)$-copy $\Lambda^{k+1}$.
 (Note that in the Legendrian literature, diagonal augmentations are often called ``pure.'') \end{itemize} Here, one of the allowed perturbation methods, as in Sections \ref{sssec:frontcopy} and \ref{sssec:lagrcopy}, must be used when producing the \dgas{} of the $m$-copies $\Lambda^m$.

-\begin{remark} In principle, the augmentation category may be defined in an entirely analogous manner for any Legendrian submanifold $\Lambda$ of a $1$-jet space $J^1(M)$.
-However, one needs to address the issue of producing a consistent sequence of \dgas{} via appropriate perturbations of the $m$-copies (or show how to work around this point).
-In the present article, we do not address either this issue or the invariance of the augmentation category in settings other than $J^1(\bR)$. \end{remark}
+\begin{remark} It should be possible to define the augmentation category in an analogous manner for any Legendrian submanifold $\Lambda$ of a $1$-jet space $J^1(M)$.
+Some key technical points that would need to be addressed to rigorously establish the augmentation category in higher dimensions include: producing a consistent sequence of \dgas{} via appropriate perturbations of the $m$-copies of $\Lambda$ (or showing how to work around this point); proving independence of choices made to produce such perturbations; and establishing Legendrian isotopy invariance.
+The construction of augmentation categories for Legendrians in $J^1(\mathbb{R})$ given in this article is also valid for Legendrians in $J^1(S^1)$.
+When $\dim(M) \geq 2$, we leave the rigorous construction of the positive augmentation category as an open problem. \end{remark}

 Before turning to a more concrete description of the $m$-copy algebras $(\alg(\Lambda^m_{xz}), \partial)$ and $(\alg(\Lambda^m_f),\partial)$ underlying the definition of $\Aug(\Lambda_{xz},\coeffs)$ and $\Aug(\Lambda_f,\coeffs)$, we consider the corresponding negative augmentation category.